Badge

 Total Financial Loss: The total financial loss from these incidents is estimated to be $41 thousand.

-How does N-NASA detect and respond to cybersecurity incidents?
+How does NASA - National Aeronautics and Space Administration detect and respond to cybersecurity incidents ?

-Detection and Response: The company detects and responds to cybersecurity incidents through containment measures with Closing the hatch leading to the PrK and the station's aft docking compartment during daily operations and remediation measures with Patching suspect crack and other possible sources of leakage.
+Detection and Response: The company detects and responds to cybersecurity incidents through an containment measures with closing the hatch leading to the prk and the station's aft docking compartment during daily operations, and remediation measures with patching suspect crack and other possible sources of leakage..

 Incident Details